auronandace/fips197/README.md

 ## Motivation
 I wanted to see if I could implement AES (Advanced Encryption Standard) by reading the specifications.
 The examples in the specifications helped me to formulate the tests to prove I have implemented it correctly.

+## Implementation Considerations
+This implementation makes use of look-up tables and is thus not fully protected against side channel attacks.

 ## Documentation
 Documentation can be found here: https://docs.rs/fips197